-The amount of money you can expect to receive for your Oris timepiece is dependent on factors such as the model, its condition and the method of sale.
-If you’re looking to get the best possible price for your Oris timepiece, you may wish to consider trading it in.
+The worth of your oris watch is dependent on factors such as the model, its condition and the method of sale.
+If you’re looking to get the best possible price for your Oris watch, you may wish to consider trading it in.
 Having bought and sold luxury watches for generations, our specialists can provide you with an accurate estimate that helps finance a future purchase.
 We stock luxury watches and jewellery of all shapes and sizes, meaning you’re sure to find a magnificent piece to suit your needs.
 Contact us to see how we can help.

 Are Oris watches collectable?

-Timepieces manufactured by Oris are considered highly collectable for a number of reasons.
+Yes, oris watches are collectable for a number of reasons.
 As one of the few independent Swiss watchmakers still in operation, Oris has continually produced high-quality watches ever since its establishment in 1904.
 That heritage expresses itself in the brand’s craftsmanship and attention to detail, solidifying its popularity amongst luxury watch enthusiasts.

 The sheer variety of timepieces constructed by Oris is another reason why the brand has become sought-after by collectors.
 With hundreds of desirable models spanning each of its timeless collections, the search for the latest and greatest models is always in full swing.
 The brand’s decision to exclusively produce mechanical watches also affords it particular status amongst fervent watchmaking traditionalists.

 Is Oris a luxury watch brand?